-I research and write in two main areas:
+I research and write in the following areas:

 - post-9/11 literary, cultural, and digital texts about Muslims in America, including the racialization of Muslims, political and cultural practices of minority citizenship, hashtag activism, and race and trauma

 I was invited to speak on the “Reframing History” podcast by Dr. Julian Chambliss (June 2020) to discuss my work in postcolonial digital humanities.
 My work has been featured in KU News and in the KU Libraries Annual Review.

 - Monograph: “Liquid Data: Colonialism and Sovereignty in Internet Infrastructure ” (manuscript in preparation).
 Grounded in science & technology studies and digital humanities, my book uncovers the colonial genealogies undergirding the very infrastructure of the Internet in the Global South, and the development projects by corporations like Facebook and Google intended to remedy the global digital divide.
 Drawing on sources ranging from colonial maps to data policies in postcolonial nation-states, I trace how Internet infrastructures remain invested in notions of Western modernity, promising technological solutions to political, cultural, and economic problems.
 This rhetoric of technomodernity draws on colonial-racial views of postcolonial natives as premodern subjects in need of Western aid supplied by white technologists.
 Given the importance of Internet infrastructures in the world today, my work thus argues for decolonizing infrastructural development and in particular, highlights new modes of regional co-building, ownership, and management of Internet infrastructures in the Global South.

 - Textbook (Editor) : “Introduction to Digital Humanities” (manuscript in preparation)